nwtime/ntpwww/content/en/ntpfaq/NTP-s-trbl-general.md

 * * *

-##### 8.2.9.2.
-Syntax Errors

-#### 8.2.9.9.1. configure: keyword "precision" unknown, line ignored
+#### 8.2.7.4 configure: keyword "precision" unknown, line ignored

-The [keyword `precision`](#8271-how-do-i-set-the-precision) is no longer known by the configuration parser.
+The [keyword `precision`](#8262-how-do-i-set-the-precision) is no longer known by the configuration parser.
 Most likely you are using a configuration file intended for an old version of NTP.

 * * *

-##### 8.2.9.3.
-Warnings

-#### 8.2.9.3.1.
-Previous time adjustment didn't complete
+#### 8.2.7.5 Previous time adjustment didn't complete

 Using `adjtime()` your system clock can be corrected by [some amount of time](/ntpfaq/ntp-s-algo/#5161-how-will-ntp-discipline-my-clock).
 Normally `ntpd` will only use small amounts that can be applied within one second.
-However, if you disallow time steps, the last correction may be not completed yet, and `ntpd` is unable to apply another correction until the last one is finished.
+However, if you disallow time steps, the last correction may be incomplete and `ntpd` is unable to apply another correction until the last one is finished.
 This is what the message says.

 * * *

-#### 8.2.9.4.
-Spurious and unexpected Messages

-#### 8.2.9.4.1. sendto: Overlapped I/O operation is in progress.
+#### 8.2.7.6 sendto: Overlapped I/O operation is in progress.

 The exact cause of this message is not clear, but it seems some non-NTP applications also use port `123`.
-The strange IP address (`192.0.0.192`) is a strong indication for this.
+The IP address `192.0.0.192` is a strong indication for this.

 John Hay contributed the output of `nslookup 192.0.0.192`, namely `192.0.0.0-is-used-for-printservices-discovery----illegally.iana.net`, and [Professor David L. Mills](mailto:mills@udel.edu) stated: "Port 123 was assigned well before 1985 as per documented, but was in use probably from 1982."
 This means the address is not registered officially, and it should not be used.
 Also it seems some software for printers or printing is using that address together with NTP's port number.